MicrosoftDocs/query-docs/query-languages/dax/runningsum-function-dax.md

 # RUNNINGSUM

-Returns a running sum calculated along the given axis of the visual calculation data grid.
+Returns a running sum calculated along the given axis of the visual matrix.
 That is, the sum of the given column calculated over all rows up to the current row.

 ## Syntax